-Although not as well-known as its more famous counterpart, Plitvice Lakes, Krka National Park is among the Split tourism destinations that can be visited on a day trip.
+Although not as well-known as its more famous counterpart, Plitvice lakes, Krka National Park is among the Split tourism destinations that can be visited on a day trip.

-There are 17 waterfalls in this spot alone and tallest gets up to almost 50 meters.
+There are 17 waterfalls in this spot alone and the tallest gets up to almost 50 meters.
 You could lose hours feasting your eyes on this scene: The pool is enveloped by rich greenery and is also admired for the way the sunlight dances in the swirling water.